2006 Gaza–Israel conflict: Background

-The political context of this exchange of fire was an internal struggle in the Palestinian territories between Hamas and the old ruling party, Fatah.
-Fatah members and supporters predominated in the Palestinian security forces and the civil service and Hamas complained that they were hampering the new government's capability to function.
-Violent protests, clashes and attempted assassinations mounted during 2006.
+In late January and early February 2006, there were fears that an internal struggle in the Palestinian territories between Hamas and the previously dominant party, Fatah, will lead to a civil war (Fatah members and supporters predominated in the Palestinian security forces and the civil service and Hamas complained that they were hampering the new government's capability to function).
+This did not happen at the time, and after a few days marked by at least one shooting, by what appeared to be an attempted assassination of a Fatah official, and by temporary occupation of the legislature building in Gaza by Fatah-affiliated police, both Hamas and Fatah refrained from escalating.
 Meanwhile, because Hamas refused to recognize Israel's right to exist or reaffirm its commitment to previous agreements between the Palestinian Authority and Israel, the Israeli government and the Quartet (the EU, the UK, the US and Russia) imposed an economic embargo on the Hamas government.
+Additionally, Israel blocked the Palestinian government's own tax revenue, leaving Palestinian government employees in Gaza (37% of Gaza's workforce) without pay.